rysolv/markdown_ssg/src/7-tips-for-junior-engineers.md

 > L1, L2, L3, L4, SWE I, SWE II, Junior Dev, Senior Dev, Tech Lead, Team Lead, Principal, Architect, etc.

 Now I'm not advocating that you start calling yourself [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
-Or only applying to Principal Engineering role.
-But you don't need to wrap _"Junior Engineer"_ around your whole professional identity.
+Or only apply to Principal Engineer roles.

+But you don't need to wrap _*"Junior Engineer"*_ around your whole professional identity.
 Of course you won't know all there is to know about programming.
 But neither does anyone else at your company!

 &nbsp;